ministryofjustice/security-guidance/docs/leak-handling-process.md

 2. If a leak investigation is needed, go to step [2.1.1](#step-211-produce-informal-investigation-report).

-3. If a leak investigation is not needed, the 'front door' team notifies the Requestor that a leak investigation is not required, based on the rationale provided by Group Security.
+3. If a leak investigation is not needed, the [Shared Security Team](mailto:security@justice.gov.uk) notifies the Requestor that a leak investigation is not required, based on the rationale provided by Group Security.
 The leak process ends.
 No further action is required.

 ### Step 2.1.1: Produce informal investigation report